jthomperoo/custom-pod-autoscaler/docs/user-guide/methods.md

   - `parameterMode` = the mode for passing parameters to the target; either `query` - as a query parameter, or `body` - as a body parameter.
 In this example it is by query parameter.
+  - `caCert` = an optional path to a CA certificate to trust for an HTTPS request.
+  - `clientCert` = an optional client certificate to use for mutual TLS.
+  - `clientKey` = an optional client key to use for mutual TLS.

 ### POST Example